 What to Do If Defender Quarantined Bladabindi

 - Do not restore or allow the file.
-Leave the detection in quarantine unless a trusted vendor confirms it is clean.
+Leave the detection in quarantine unless a trusted vendor or Microsoft confirms a false positive.

-- Delete the source archive or installer.
-Remove the download, extracted folder, mounted ISO, USB copy, and any duplicate from Downloads or Desktop.
+- Delete the source file.
+Remove the original download, extracted folder, mounted ISO, USB copy, and duplicates from

-- Run a full scan.
-Use Microsoft Defender Full Scan or Offline Scan, then run a second-opinion scan with Gridinsoft Anti-Malware.
+%USERPROFILE%\Downloadsor Desktop. - Run a full scan.
+Use Microsoft Defender Full Scan or Offline Scan, then run a second cleanup scan with Gridinsoft Anti-Malware to look for loaders, scheduled tasks, hidden files, bundled apps, and startup entries that may recreate the alert.

 - Check startup persistence.
-Review Startup Apps, Task Scheduler, and suspicious entries in
+Review Startup Apps, Task Scheduler, browser extensions, and suspicious values under

-HKCUSoftwareMicrosoftWindowsCurrentVersionRun. - Change passwords from a clean device.
-Prioritize email, Microsoft, banking, crypto, browser-synced accounts, Steam, Discord, and any account used on the infected PC.
+- Change passwords from a clean device.
+Prioritize email, Microsoft, browser-synced accounts, banking, crypto, Steam, Discord, and any account used on the affected PC.

 - Revoke active sessions.
 Sign out other devices, regenerate recovery codes, and enable MFA where possible.